-So yes, I'm sorry I haven't given you blog-readers much notice of this culmination.
-You'll probably want to listen to it three or four times, that's what all the cool dudes are doing.
-John suggests as much in this very nice piece.
-"John" as in John Finnemore, who played Laika - both in the finished thing and in the first read-through that he let us perform in his flat six years ago.
-Organising those read-throughs was the only deadline I had for ever finishing a draft.
-Also present at that first draft was Gareth Edwards who is now the producer of the show.
-I suspect Gareth experienced even more ups and downs trying to get this commissioned than I did.
-For me this was always the dream.
-You're a fool to be disappointed if you don't get your dream.
-Gareth managed it.
+So, yes, I'm sorry I haven't given you blog-readers much notice of this culmination and you'll probably want to listen to it three or four times.
+That's what all the cool dudes are doing - John suggests as much in this very nice piece - "John" as in John Finnemore who played Laika both in the finished thing and in that first read-through he let us perform in his flat six years ago.
+(Organising read-throughs was the only deadline I had for ever finishing a draft.)
+Also present at that first draft was Gareth Edwards, who is now the producer of the show.
+I suspect Gareth experienced even more ups and downs trying to get this commissioned than I did - for me this was always the dream, and you're a fool to be disappointed if you don't get your dream, but Gareth managed it...

 Returning for a second to Jon Hamm, I love the motto of Mad Men creator Matt Weiner's: "Subtext is Pleasure".
 I was keen that the dialogue in Time Spanner should also sound pretty natural, organic even, leaving as many jokes unsaid as possible if that make sense, jokes that would appear more in the performing than in the reading.
-The problem with this of course is that commissioners read scripts, they don't perform them.
-They read them once, if that, and even if by some miracle they do correctly interpret every nuance and fluff, the actors who end up having to perform the thing will only be spending an afternoon with these words, there's no learning time, let alone rehearsal time, it's not bloody Shakespeare, so you do have to make it absolutely clear why people are saying what they're saying on that first read.
-It was David who suggested the solution.
-Stage directions.
-Put the subtext in the stage directions.
+The problem with this of course is that commissioners don't perform scripts, they read them.
+They read them once, if that, and even if by some miracle they do correctly interpret every nuance and scripted fluff, the actors who end up having to perform the thing only get to spend an afternoon with it, there's no learning time, let alone rehearsal time - it's not bloody Shakespeare - and so the writer has to make it absolutely clear why people are saying what they're saying on that first read.
+It was David who suggested the blindingly obvious solutions: stage directions.
 Here's a tiny example:

 Oh yes.
 That name.
 "Martin".

 I wanted - as we all want - something basically normal but a little unfortunate.
 The words "Martin Gay" came up in conversation eight years ago and I thought: Oo, bingo!
-It wasn't until two years into the drafting that I realised I'd plumped for exactly the same name John had already chosen for his own feckless sitcom hero in "Cabin Pressure".
-This might be why nobody in the episode ever actually addresses my character as just "Martin" though.
+It wasn't until two years into drafting that I realised I'd plumped for exactly the same name John had already chosen for his own feckless sitcom hero in "Cabin Pressure", which is why nobody in the episode ever actually addresses my character as "Martin".

 London!
 Secret weapon.
-Gareth always said Gabbie was the key.
-Here's another indicator of how long I've been writing this: I was writing for Laurence and Gus when I first thought of Gabbie, and Isy Suttie was in the cast.
-I thought she might make a good Gabbie but then, by total coincidence, she went and got cast as the disarming new love interest in Peepshow, "Dobbie".
+Gareth always said Gabbie was the key...
+Here's another indicator of how long ago I started writing this: I was writing for Laurence and Gus when I first thought of Gabbie.
+Isy Suttie was in the cast and I thought she might make a good Gabbie and then, by total coincidence, she went and got cast as the disarming new love interest in Peepshow, "Dobbie".
 That long ago.
-Auditioning actors for Gabbie might be the most grown-up thing I've ever done.
-Everyone we saw gave beautiful, intelligent readings, but London Hughes was unique in actually reminding who Gabbie was.
+Auditioning actors for Gabbie might honestly be the most grown-up thing I've ever done.
+Everyone we saw gave beautiful, intelligent readings, but London Hughes was unique in actually reminding me who Gabbie was.
 I don't mean that she reminded me of Gabbie, I mean she literally reminded me who the character was meant to be (and why Gareth was so right).
 There has to be a surplus energy to Gabbie that - again - you can't really put into words beyond the stage direction "enthusiatically", an energy without which very little Martin does in this episode really makes sense.
 So we were very lucky with London.
 If you want more of her - and of course you do - try here.

 Have I missed anything?
 OH!
 THE LINK!
 Here.